When Does Content-Based Routing Work? Representation Requirements for Selective Attention in Hybrid Sequence Models: Discussion

+\paragraph{Unidirectional recurrence remains a dead end.} Unidirectional recurrence cannot support routing even with pairwise comparison in the router (2.2\%).
+The issue is asymmetric context: at position $t$, the recurrent state encodes positions $1 \ldots t$ but nothing about $t{+}1 \ldots n$.
+The router compares position $q$ to position $a > q$, but $q$'s representation has no information about $a$, producing indiscriminate scores.
+Bidirectional recurrence fixes this: position $q$'s backward pass has seen $a$, and $a$'s forward pass has seen $q$, so both representations carry mutual context.
+This explains the dramatic gap: bidir Mamba + Investigator = 99.5\%, unidir Flow + Investigator = 2.2\%.

 \paragraph{Connection to the recall--throughput tradeoff.} Arora et al.~\cite{arora2024based} identified a recall--throughput tradeoff in efficient models: sub-quadratic models trade recall for speed.
-Our work characterizes the \emph{mechanism} of this tradeoff: recall requires relational representations that only pairwise computation creates.
-The tradeoff is not between model capacity and speed, but between the presence or absence of a specific representational transformation.
+Our work reveals the mechanism: recall requires per-token representations that pairwise comparison can discriminate.
+Unidirectional recurrence trades recall for speed because earlier positions lack future context.
+Bidirectional recurrence resolves this at $O(n)$ cost, but the pairwise comparison step remains necessary.
+The tradeoff is not between model types but between the \textbf{presence or absence of both ingredients}: bidirectional per-token representations and pairwise comparison.

-\paragraph{Scope and open questions.} Our experiments use models at 200K--884K parameters on tasks requiring exact or keyword-level matching.
-Three settings (synthetic, MQAR, HotpotQA) show consistent patterns, but important questions remain.
-Pre-trained embeddings at billion-parameter scale encode rich semantic structure through large-scale training --- this pre-existing structure might provide routing-compatible representations without the explicit attention layer we find necessary at small scale.
-We conjecture that the phase transition (0 $\to$ 1 attention layer) persists but the threshold may shift: pre-training has already performed extensive pairwise computation across the training corpus.
-Semantic matching tasks may alter the positioning within the hierarchy but are unlikely to eliminate the fundamental gap between pairwise and non-pairwise mechanisms.

-\paragraph{Limitations.} Small models (200K--884K parameters); sequential Python scan (no optimized CUDA kernels) limits scale; HotpotQA validation uses only BM25 retrieval precision; contrastive pretraining tested only with InfoNCE; results may differ with larger models and pre-trained representations.
-We did not test approximate attention methods that preserve the pairwise computation structure, such as Reformer~\cite{kitaev2020reformer} (LSH attention); these would be expected to achieve routing quality comparable to our 1-layer Transformer result since they approximate the same $QK^\top$ computation, but verification is left to future work.